kodmasin/fiskpy/README.md

 ## Changelog
+### Version 0.7.3
+  * python 2.7.9 support moved to master branch

 ### Version 0.7.2
-  * files reorganization to distribute CA certificates together with code - needed for python version above 2.7.7 version
+  * files reorganization to distribute CA certificates together with code - needed for python version above 2.7.8 version

 ### Version 0.7.1
   * using urllib instead of httplib